eipathan/eipathan.github.io/_pages/about.md

 </p>

 <p style="text-align: justify">
-My research focuses on the area of collaboration and coordination, and I investigate how these actions unfolds in time-bounded events (e.g., hackathons organized for various purposes in contexts ranging from education, scientific communities, and software business), <i>and</i> an open digital network (e.g., GitHub.com where individuals or teams of developers collectively produce digital software or non-software artifacts), and devise practises to design the future coordinated work.
+My research focuses on the area of <b>collaboration and coordination</b>, and I investigate how these behaviors unfolds in, for example, time-bounded events (e.g., hackathons organized for various purposes in contexts ranging from education, scientific communities, and software business), <i>and</i> an open digital network (e.g., GitHub.com where individuals or teams of developers collectively produce software or non-software artifacts), and design interventions for better outcomes and devise new strategies for future coordinated work.
 </p>

 <p style="text-align: justify">